Tagalag, Valenzuela: Tourism

 Various activities are also offered in the area such as jogging on the boardwalk, recreational fishing, line fishing tutorials, bird watching, boating, photowalk, and sunset watching.
 Migratory birds can also be seen in the distance in the area.

 Tilapia, bangus, and hito are among the types of fish can be caught in the fishing site.

 To promote responsible and sustainable tourism, accreditation and tourism standards are being maintained by the community-based tourism council.
 Park rangers also enforce Tagalag Linear Park rules to maintain peace and cleanliness in the village.

+The Valenzuela boardwalk is a conversion of "Tagalag Fishing Village"s' 1.3-kilometer (0.81 mi) flood dike (protection) into a walkway with a bike trail, among other attractions.
+Its flood wall has a four-meter-wide linear park traversing Barangays Coloong, Tagalag, and Wawang Polo.
+It was inaugurated by a walkathon in September, 2024.